JohnAPedagogy/ProgressiveStudentHackathon/2021/specs/studmgr/admin/AddEntityFeature/readme.md

 ## Sub Features
 ### A. Enter entity information

-As a user with the admin role, I should be able to specify the new entity's information
+As a user with the admin role, I should be able to specify the new entity's information.
+This is done by a form that

 #### Acceptance Criteria (Rules)